 There are a ton of Moon features to keep you occupied for hours!
 Looking from latitudes south of the equator there’s no ‘man in the moon’, but rather a ‘rabbit’.
-I cover that and a bunch of other lunar features that might keep you intrigued when observing the Moon.
+I cover what to look for on the Moon, lunar features that will keep you intrigued in observing the Moon.

 You might not realize that you’d get a different perspective of the Moon in the southern hemisphere…